2010 Legislative Session

 The Subject List shows the bills by category and bill number.
 The five subject list categories are: Appropriations; Highway; Motor Vehicle; Planning and Modal: Air, Rail, Trails, Transit, and Water; and Government and Administration.

-The Index by Code Section identifies certain Code sections amended, the bill number, and a short explanation of the Code section change of the bill.
+The Index by Code Section identifies certain Code sections amended, the bill number, and a short explanation of the Code section change made in the bill.

-The Item Veto page identifies bills of interest that were item vetoed by Governor Culver.
+The Item Veto identifies a bill of interest that was item vetoed by Governor Culver.

 The Reports/Studies Required page lists those reports/studies that affect the DOT.

-The Administrative Rules page identifies rules that the DOT may need to adopt or amend as a result of new legislation.
+The Administrative Rules page identifies rules that the DOT may need to adopt, amend, or rescind as a result of new legislation.

 For more information about the publication, contact Tracy George at 515-239-1358.
 If you have questions concerning legislation or legislative issues, contact Elizabeth Baird at 515-239-1641.